back

 Personal Check

-Personal checks are the kinds of checks you get from a bank, credit union, or other Depository institution with which you have a checking account.
+Personal checks are the kinds of checks you get from a bank, credit union, or other depository institution with which you have a checking account.
 It will have your personal information, including information about your checking account.
 You can mail or hand a check over in person.

-The Bottom Line for Paying Rent in Cash
+CreditNinja’s Thoughts on Paying Rent in Cash

 Although you may be able to pay rent in cash, it may not be the best idea!
 All kinds of risks come with using cash, including losing money and the lack of a paper trail.
 There are alternatives to cash payments for rent that are as easy and fast as cash but much safer.